simplic/simplic-academy/Simplic.Academy/Basics/Exercises/E01/readme.md

+﻿# Exercise 01 (Class, Property, Console)

+In this exercise you will to create classes with properties and write it on the console

-﻿# Exercise 01.1 (Classes & Properties)
+## Exercise 01.1

-1)Create a class named Person that has a name(string), an age(int), an address (string) and a house number (int)
+1) Create a class named Person that has a name(string), an age(int), an address (string) and a house number (int)

-# Excercise 01.2
+## Excercise 01.2

-1)Create the class address that contains the streetname and the number 2)Replace the Address in your person class with your new Address class
+1) Create the class address that contains the streetname and the number
+2) Replace the Address in your person class with your new Address class

-# Exercise 01.3
+## Exercise 01.3

-1)Create a constructor in your address that takes the name and the number
+1) Create a constructor in your address that takes the name and the number

-# Exercise 01.4
+## Exercise 01.4

-1)A person needs a method to introduce itself.
+1) A person needs a method to introduce itself.

-**Example**
+**Example**:
-Hello I am {name}, {age} years old and live at {address}
+>Hello I am {name}, {age} years old and live at {address}

-2)Let your person introduce itself in the console
+2) Let your person introduce itself in the console